Hidden Voices (game show)

-Hidden Voices (also known by its main title in Giọng ải giọng ai, Who is that voice?; abbreviated as GAGA) is a Vietnamese television mystery music game show that technically included as part of the I Can See Your Voice franchise.
+Hidden Voices (also known by its main title in Giọng ải giọng ai; abbreviated as GAGA) is a Vietnamese television mystery music game show, featuring its "battle format" where two opposing guest artists attempt to eliminate bad singers from the group, until the last mystery singers remain for separate duet performances.
 It first aired on HTV7 on 5 November 2016.

+Designating as the Vietnamese adaptation that technically included to the I Can See Your Voice franchise, the series made its introduction to "battle format", which would be later implemented to existing ICSYV counterparts.
+(Note: Countries that used the "battle format" are: fully in Indonesia and Thailand; partially in Mexico; and modified in Russia (as "invasion format"; used by Catch Me If You Can).)

 Gameplay

 Format

-Presented with a group of seven "mystery singers" that identified only by their alias, two opposing guest artists must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of three rounds.
-They are also both assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
-At the end of a game, the last remaining mystery singers are revealed as either good or bad by means of duets between them and one of the guest artists.
+Over the course of three rounds, two opposing guest artists must attempt to eliminate bad singers from a group of seven "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
+At the end of a game, the last remaining mystery singers are revealed as either good or bad by means of a duet between them and one of the guest artists.

-Under the "battle format", two opposing guest artists eliminate one singer each during the proper game phase, and then remain one singer each to join the final performance.
-At the end of a game, the following conditions for winning mystery singers chosen by opposing guest artists, depending on the outcome of final performances, if:
+Under the "battle format", two opposing guest artists eliminate one singer each during the proper game phase, and then keep one singer each to join the final performance.
+The winner is determined by the remaining mystery singers, who are chosen by opposing guest artists, as per specific winning condition depends on the outcome of their final performance, if:

 The guest artists and winning mystery singers are rewarded on following conditions: